 Our sales force is incentivised through our commission plans which are based on sales, both volume and price achieved, and a broad measure of return on investment determined by reference to equipment type and discount level.
-We flex our incentive plans to reflect the stage of the cycle in which we operate, which we believe is an important element in retaining the confidence of our workforce through the economic cycle.
+We flex our incentive plans to reflect the stage of the cycle in which we operate and the drivers of performance for the business, which we believe is an important element in retaining the confidence of our workforce through the economic cycle.

 In addition to their core benefits, including pension and life assurance arrangements, we have an employee assistance helpline which offers free confidential support and advice to those in need.
 We also have other benefits to promote good health amongst our employees.

-Providing equal opportunities for all our staff is a priority for Ashtead.
+We are committed to ensuring that our workforce reflects the communities in which we live and work, and providing equal opportunities for all our staff is a priority.
 Our recruitment comes predominantly from the areas immediately around our facilities thereby providing opportunities for local people and a positive impact on their community.
 We make every reasonable effort to give disabled applicants and existing employees who become disabled, opportunities for work, training and career development in keeping with their aptitudes and abilities.
-We do not discriminate against any individual on the basis of a protected status, such as sex, colour, race, religion, native origin or age.
+We do not discriminate against any individual on the basis of a protected status, such as sex, colour, race, religion, native origin, or age.

 We believe in treating our staff well and rewarding them for the effort they put in on our behalf.
-It is crucial that our workforce is a healthy one and we work hard to look after our people and help them look after themselves.
+It is crucial that our workforce is a healthy one, both physically and mentally, and we work hard to look after our people and help them look after themselves.
 When our staff are on top form, they provide the best service to our customers.
 We are also there to help when they find themselves in difficulties.